iliedorobat/timespan-normalization/README.md

-# Time Expressions Normalization Framework
+# Temporal Expression Normalization Framework
 Normalize calendar data expressed in different shapes, years, and phrases by which the centuries and millennia can be identified

 Supported Language: Romanian